 Afs 510 Seminar in Urban Affairs and Human Development (3)

 Critical examination and discussion of the impact of urbanization on the development of human resources, with particular attention to the life styles and residual needs of "hard core" urban minorities.
 Present and possible future programs for human development will be considered.
 Prerequisite: Consent of instructor.

 This course is designed to provide an understanding of economics of Africa with a multidisciplinary orientation.
 The selection of topics is not exhaustive, but attempts to explore some key areas in the analysis of economic structure and institutions.
 The dynamics and processes of development and transformation are also examined.
 Two term papers of 30 pages each are required.

-Afs 524 Economic Development of Afro-Americans and other Minority Groups (3)
+Afs 524 Economic Development in the Black Community (3)

-The alternative means and programs for the development of individual or collective black ownership of resources; the expansion of black participation in the economy; the historical antecedents of both problems and proposed remedies.
-The related economic problems of other minority groups will also be treated.
+This course discusses alternative means and programs for the development of individual or collective Black ownership of resources, the expansion of Black participation in the economy, and the historical antecedents of both problems and proposed remedies.
+The related economic problems of other communities of color will also be discussed.